 http://pacmusee.qc.ca/en/collections-and-research/publications/exhibition-publications

 Others were found at Fort Ligonier (1750s-60s), or the Machault (1760).
 Originally knives of this type were sold both with and without scabbards.
-The Fort Ligonier example is described as crude, and considering many of these were shipped by the cask and sometimes by the hogshead without scabbards a somewhat "home made" look isn't necessarily a bad thing.
+The Fort Ligonier example is described as crude, and considering some of these knives were shipped by the cask and sometimes by the hogshead without scabbards a somewhat "home made" look isn't necessarily a bad thing.

 For our repro, the first step is to put aside some rusty nails into a jar of vinegar for a week or so (this will be our leather dye).
 Also gather some paper, linen thread, beeswax, scissors, two needles, an awl, a knife, a punch and some oil for the blade and leather.